celyk/godot-useful-stuff/README.md

 https://github.com/user-attachments/assets/afd33554-0e91-4315-8c8c-71518e276eee

 # XREye3D
 A node I developed to make it possible to detach each view from the XRCamera3D.
 It works by rendering each view to a seperate SubViewport.
-I took a care to make sure the projection is correct for Quest headsets
+I took great care to ensure the projection is correct for Quest headsets

 https://github.com/user-attachments/assets/2dafe7dc-febb-4110-b0e7-7827c6011b62